siilver777/challenge-ios/README.md

 We would like you to recreate the bank list in a brand new iOandS Swift project.

 API Bank List Endpoint Documentation link : **https://docs.bridgeapi.io/v2018-06-15/reference#list-banks**
-Please don’t use the documentation API url.
-Use the following instead : **https://sync-qa.bankin.com/banks**
+Please use the following API url: **https://sync.bankin.com/banks**
 API client id: *Will be given*
 API client secret: *Will be given*